eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 - **Anonymization CA:** Similar to the above except that it is explicit that the Authenticator requests a certificate for a new attestation key pair per generated passkey.

-- **Self Attestation:** The attestation is signed with the private key of the newly generated key pair.
+- **Self Attestation:** The attestation is signed with the private key of the newly generated key pair in the passkey.
   Note that this does not give any guarantees for the Relying Party about which authenticator they are interacting with.

 - **No attestation statement:** No attestation is given.
   Note that this does not give any guarantees for the Relying Party about which authenticator they are interacting with.

+We note that Article 5a 5 a viii of [eIDAS 2.0] states  "*European Digital Identity Wallets shall, in particular support common protocols and interfaces: ... for relying parties to verify the authenticity and validity of European Digital Identity Wallets;...*".
+The latter two form of attestation does not align with this requirement.

-In Chapter 5.1, we discuss how this relates to previously identified privacy risks about linkability (see also Topic A).
+In Chapter 5.1, we discuss how the other relates to previously identified privacy risks about user surveillance (see also Topic A).

 #### 4.2.2 Authentication
 The flow for authenticating using a passkey following [WebAuthN] is: